opencv/opencv/modules/imgproc/doc/filtering.rst

 ---------
 .. c:function:: void pyrUp( const Mat\& src, Mat\& dst, const Size\& dstsize=Size())

-    Upsamples an image and then smoothes it
+    Upsamples an image and then smoothes it.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image.
-It will have the specified size and the same type as  ``src``
+    :param dst: Destination image.
+It has the specified size and the same type as  ``src`` .

     :param dstsize: Size of the destination image.
-By default it is computed as  ``Size(src.cols*2, (src.rows*2)`` .
-But in any case the following conditions should be satisfied:
+By default, it is computed as  ``Size(src.cols*2, (src.rows*2)`` .
+But in any case, the following conditions should be satisfied:

         .. math::

             \begin{array}{l}
             | \texttt{dstsize.width} -src.cols*2| \leq  ( \texttt{dstsize.width}   \mod  2)  \\ | \texttt{dstsize.height} -src.rows*2| \leq  ( \texttt{dstsize.height}   \mod  2) \end{array}

-The function performs the upsampling step of the Gaussian pyramid construction (it can actually be used to construct the Laplacian pyramid).
-First it upsamples the source image by injecting even zero rows and columns and then convolves the result with the same kernel as in
+The function performs the upsampling step of the Gaussian pyramid construction  though it can actually be used to construct the Laplacian pyramid.
+First, it upsamples the source image by injecting even zero rows and columns and then convolves the result with the same kernel as in
-:func:`pyrDown` , multiplied by 4.
+:func:`pyrDown`  multiplied by 4.

 .. index:: sepFilter2D